-If upon attempting to upload a GPS file you see an error message telling you that "Time information is missing from file," this means that your file is incompatible for upload to Strava
+If, upon attempting to upload a GPS file, you see an error message telling you that "Time information is missing from the file," this means that your file is incompatible for upload to Strava.

 What does this error mean?

 The problem is that your file likely contains only GPS data and no timestamp associated with each latitude and longitude coordinate.
 Opening your file in a text editor might reveal something like this:

 <trkpt lat="37.7808230" lon="-122.3956800">

 Strava can't calculate your speed and time on segments without timestamps, so the files will be rejected upon upload.